bot4s/telegram/README.md

 ```

 ### [Jitpack](https://jitpack.io/#sbt)
-I find Jitpack quite convenient, even if I don't support it.
+I find Jitpack quite convenient, even if I don't officially support it.
-To pull the latest and greatest from master (maybe unstable/breaking changes to the API), add to your `build.sbt` file
+To pull the _latest and greatest_ directly from master (maybe unstable/breaking changes to the API), add to your `build.sbt` file

 ```scala
 scalaVersion := "2.11.8" // or 2.12.1